-In the event of communications failure, mobile phones will be used to maintain contact with vehicle drivers, police, Vaisala and the Met Office.
+In the event of a communications failure, mobile phones will be used to maintain contact with vehicle drivers, police, Vaisala and the MetDesk.
 Vaisala will monitor the CRWIS for Amey in this situation.

-In the unlikely event that the CRWIS fails for any reason then the WSDO will contact the 24 hour CRWIS helpdesk and / or the Met Office 24 hour consultancy service for assistance, until the system is restored.
+In the unlikely event that the CRWIS fails for any reason then the WSDO will contact the 24 hour CRWIS helpdesk and / or the MetDesk 24-hour consultancy service for assistance, until the system is restored.